Sawoong is a brand of clothing dedicated to be a souvenir of Surabaya. Its theme is pretty unique: heritage of Surabaya.

 What is the distinctive of Surabaya?
 In culinary, maybe it’s lontong balap, semanggi, or rujak cingur.
 In arts, perhaps it’s Ludruk or Remo Dance.
-In culture, it can be Surabaya’s rude curses, or the determined spirit of Surabaya people like they ever showed when tore off the blue part of Netherlands flag in the year 1945.
+In culture, it can be Surabaya’s rude curses, or the determined spirit of Surabaya people like they ever showed when tore off the blue part of Netherlands flag in 1945.

-But, of course things like those are not portable.
+However, of course things like those are not portable.
 You cannot take them as a gift, unless in the form of photos or video.

 “If today’s focus of Sawoong is exploring Surabaya, it’s just because I happen to be a Surabaya people.
-In the future, this local heritage concept will be there too in Medan, Jakarta, Semarang, Malang and Bali.
+In the future, this local heritage concept will be there too in Medan, Jakarta, Semarang, Malang, and Bali.
 Certainly, it’s still Sawoong brand.”

 Sawoong is inspired by a famous legend of Surabaya, Sawunggaling.
 The word “sawoong” itself in the Javanese means “chicken”.
-That’s the logo of the creative company which was established in 2007 and officially incorporated in 2009.
+That’s the logo of the creative company, which was established in 2007 and officially incorporated in 2009.